How To Use Hydrogen Peroxide To Remove Blackheads?

 - Next, exfoliate the areas of your skin that are affected by blackheads.
 You can use a homemade face scrub that is a paste made with sugar and water.
 It will be mildly abrasive to help in removing the oxidized blackhead surfaces.
 Rinse thoroughly.

 - Now it is time for the hydrogen peroxide treatment.
 Moisten a cotton ball with 3% hydrogen peroxide and gently dab your blackheads with it.
-Make sure that you avoid your eyebrows and hairline as it will bleach your hair.
+Make sure you avoid your eyebrows and hairline as hydrogen peroxide has whitening properties and may bleach your hair.

 - Moisturize your skin with jojoba, avocado or olive oil while it is still damp.
 Massage 1 teaspoon of the oil on your face.
 It will act as an emollient that smoothens and protects your skin by retaining moisture (4), (5).